mahnazkoupaee/WikiHow-Dataset/README.md

 # WikiHow-Dataset
-A Large Scale Text Summarization Dataset
+WikiHow: A Large Scale Text Summarization Dataset

 WikiHow is a new large-scale dataset using the online WikiHow (http://www.wikihow.com/) knowledge base.
+The dataset is introduced in https://arxiv.org/abs/1810.09305.
+Please refer to the paper for more information regarding the dataset and its properties.

 Each article consists of multiple paragraphs and each paragraph starts with a sentence summarizing it.
 By merging the paragraphs to form the article and the paragraph outlines to form the summary, the resulting version of the dataset contains more than 200,000 long-sequence pairs.

 The data file is one .csv file consisting of three main parts: